The Washington Center Application and Interview Process

 1. Experience and Motivation:

-- Your education and work experience aligns with your ideal internship placement and goals
+- Your education and work experience which aligns with your ideal internship placement and goals.

-- Evidence of creative problem solving and/or increasing responsibility in co-curricular activity
+- Evidence of creative problem solving and/or increasing responsibility in a co-curricular activity.

-- Development of a thesis throughout a statement
+- Development of a thesis throughout the statement/essay.

-- Attention to good spelling, grammar, and punctuation
+- Attention to proper spelling, grammar, and punctuation.

 The Truman in Washington Program board will interview finalists.
 During your 20-minute interview you will be judged on the following characteristics:

-- Demonstration of Ability to Work with Others (prompts provided)
+- Demonstration of ability to work with others

-If you have questions about any of the above, please contact Dr. Jay Self at firstname.lastname@example.org.
+If you have questions about any of the above, please contact Dr. Jay Self, the campus liaison to The Washington Center.